lacchain/bndes-network/DEPLOY_NODE.md

 You can also check the connection using [Besu Health Check](https://github.com/lacchain/besu-healthcheck)

-If that doesn't solve the problem, contact us at info@lacchain.net.
+If that doesn't solve the problem, contact us at blockchaingov@bndes.gov.br.

 ## Deploying Dapps on LACCHAIN